- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

-As the warmer weather rolls in, remember that the Nutmeg State’s green rolling hills, beautiful beaches, and quaint towns are chock-full of Connecticut charm, providing the perfect backdrop for your next summer vacation getaway.
+As the warmer weather rolls in, remember that the Nutmeg State’s green rolling hills, beautiful beaches, and quaint towns are chock-full of Connecticut charm, providing the perfect backdrop for your next summer in Connecticut.

 Spend a Week in Waterfront Mystic

-Mystic has some very unique and interesting shopping options so you can pick up the perfect souvenir to remember your summer getaway with, like a nautical-themed bracelet from Mystic Knotwork, a perfect New England memento.
+Mystic has some very unique and interesting shopping options so you can pick up the perfect souvenir to remember your summer getaway with.
+Maybe a nautical-themed bracelet from Mystic Knotwork?
 You’ll also find lots of awesome places to go for meals and drinks, but Mystic Pizza—of Julia Robert’s Mystic Pizza fame—is a must-visit while in town!

 Retreat to the Lake at Interlaken Inn & Resort

 Located in lovely Lakeville, Interlaken Inn & Resort is an excellent vacation destination any time of the year.
 Interlaken consists of 30 acres of spectacular Connecticut scenery tucked in between two gorgeous fresh-water lakes.

 There are several room options to choose from, offering varying views and details (including pet-friendly options!), with all featuring comfort and amenities galore.
 Once you’ve landed on where to stay, start planning what you’ll do while at this laid-back CT lake resort!

 Of course, there is ample opportunity to get out on the lake, including swimming and complimentary use of canoes and kayaks through the end of September.